Effective date: May 1, 2021

 - The WCB is authorized to determine health care services fees (Section 104).

-- Exercise therapists who hold a Certified Exercise Physiologist (CEP) designation and are providing services to WCB customers can access the following at www.wcbsask.com:
+Exercise therapists who hold a clinical exercise physiologist (CEP) designation and are providing services to WCB clients can access the following at www.wcbsask.com:

 The Saskatchewan Kinesiology and Exercise Science Association (SKESA) and the WCB will negotiate changes to these documents as needed.

-- Exercise therapy is considered a component of Physical Therapy and/or Chiropractic services offered by a clinic that has obtained WCB authorization to treat and invoice.
+Exercise therapy is considered a component of physical therapy and/or chiropractic services offered by a clinic that has obtained WCB authorization to treat and invoice.
+Therefore, exercise therapists will not be required to submit authorization to treat forms to the WCB.

-- WCB will cease funding for treatment when no functional gains are being made or when there are indications that the customer has recovered from the work injury.
+WCB will cease funding for treatment when no functional gains are being made or when there are indications that the client has recovered from the work injury.

 Print or share this page with others